Magnetic-Fox/SimpleNoter/README.md

 Quite big WinAPI project providing whole client API for first (1.0) version of Noter backend adding quite classic GUI.
 The whole program is in Polish with hardcoded labels (yes, I know it's a bit non professional), because I couldn't find how to make string table on 16-bit Windows without need to allocate additional memory for it while loading (I wanted to move it to resource section to make it translatable).
 Will try to find a solution for that problem someday.
-Portions of this software contain work done by other people (UTF-8 encode and decode procedures and JSON parser).
+Portions of this software contain work done by other people (UTF-8 encode and decode procedures, JSON parser and BZip2 decompression algorithm).
 Check out **Codes created by others** section of this README file.

 ## What to use to compile this code?